matplotlib/CZI_2020-07_mpl/CZI.md

 make mistakes and learn in our community.
 We strive to embody these values in our interactions on github, our mailing list and community discussion forum (discourse), and in our social media.
-We hope that these practices will empower and encourage people of diverse identities to participate in Matplotlib.
+We hope that these practices will empower and encourage people who have diverse identities to participate in Matplotlib.